Some Geometric Watercolor Paintings

 If you look carefully, you might see geometric expressions of each of the twelve numbers.

-(If you'd like to learn much more about their geometry and numerical wonders, please see The Dimensions of Paradise by John Michell.)
+To learn much more about the geometry and numerical wonders of the Cosmological Circle diagram, please see The Dimensions of Paradise by John Michell.

 The following group are based upon the geometry of The New Jerusalem Diagram, which is the central portion of the Cosmological Circle paintings above.

-A central feature of The New Jerusalem Diagram is that when Pi is approximated to 22/7, then a "squared circle" arises; that is, a circle whose circumference is precisely the perimeter of its interlinked square.
+A central feature of this New Jerusalem Diagram is that when Pi (3.14159...) is approximated to 22/7 (3.14285...) (a difference resulting in less than 2 feet in a mile), then a "squared circle" arises; that is, a circle whose circumference is precisely equal to the perimeter of its interlinked square.

-Can you find them in the four paintings below, and in the three paintings above?
+Can you find the "squared circles" in the paintings below, and in those above?

-The third painting in this set below also brings out the sevenfold nature of the construction.
-Notice how it seems to be always on the move.
+The paintings below bring out the sevenfold (and 4x7=28) nature of the construction.
+Notice how the painting seems to always be moving.

-Seven and Twelve are poles which long for each other within the Cosmological Circle Diagram.
+Stable, structured Twelve and the restless Seven and are poles which long for each other and are harmoniously reconciled within the Cosmological Circle Diagram.

 Click on a cover to see its Table of Contents.